 - Bank accounts that are solely in the deceased person’s name

 - Bank or brokerage accounts held jointly by the deceased and other parties

 - Property held in trust, as detailed in trust plans created by an attorney

 - Retirement accounts

 - Gaining access to the assets of the estate such as insurance policies, bank accounts, or other financial accounts held by the deceased

-- protecting the estate assets
+- Identifying and appraising estate assets

 - Paying a deceased person’s debts and expenses from the estate assets

 - Contesting or disputing a Will that is in the probate process